GetUSB.info Logo

 • Firmware upgradeable

-“With the lack of optical drives in computers and laptop, the USB stick continues to grow in popularity,” reports Greg Morris, President of Nexcopy.
+“With the lack of optical drives in computers and laptops, the USB stick continues to grow in popularity,” reports Greg Morris, President of Nexcopy.
 “What we have seen is a demand for both small configuration systems for those transitioning from optical media to USB media and large production systems which we’ve serviced for years.
 The USB104SA is a great stepping stone for those coming from the optical duplication industry.”

-Stan McCrosky, head of Sales, comments, “What we have seen, are small organizations and business requesting something low cost and low volume for data duplication.
-Our main focus is still business-to-business, but the growing demand for low volume duplication equipment justified the development of a product like the USB104SA.”
+Stan McCrosky, Head of Sales, comments, “What we have seen are small organizations and businesses requesting something low cost and low volume for data duplication.
+Our main focus is still business-to-business, but the growing demand for low-volume duplication equipment justified the development of a product like the USB104SA.”

-The USB104SA is a portable solution and ideal for trade shows or spoken word events.
-The unit weighs less than one pound and with a foot print of about six inches by one inch tall.
+The USB104SA is a portable solution and ideal for trade shows or speaking events.
+The unit weighs less than one pound and has a footprint of about six inches by one inch tall.
 The unit can easily fit into your computer bag, which is ideal for carry-on luggage at the airport.

-The USB duplicator is powered by a microUSB cable which can be connected to your computer laptop USB port.
-A USB block is also provided for powering from an outlet.
+The USB duplicator is powered by a microUSB cable which can be connected to your laptop’s USB port.
+A USB power block is also provided for powering from an outlet.

 Nexcopy firmware is a code technology which has evolved since 2008.
-This system is backward compatible with USB 1.0, 2.0 and 3.0 flash memory.
+This system is backward compatible with USB 1.0, 2.0, and 3.0 flash memory.
 The system will accept SD card reader adapters, microSD and CF card reader adapters.
-The firmware may be used to speed test flash memory which is a great tool for understanding the quality of flash memory a supplier has provided.
+The firmware may be used to speed test flash memory, which is a great tool for understanding the quality of flash memory a supplier has provided.

 EIN PressWire official news release